joh120/hangman_game_py/README.md

 If a character is already guessed the user will get a print of that character as already been guessed.
 Characters that have already been guessed won't count as a wrong guess for the user.In the end if all the characters have been guessed correctly the user will get a print of "You win".
-Otherwise the hangman ascii art will become fully displayed and then the user will get a print of "You lose!"
+Otherwise the hangman ascii art will become fully displayed and then the user will get a print of "You lose!".